burtonjb/computer-graphics/README.md

 This is a project/documentation about my findings for 2d graphics.

+I'm doing this because I think C is cool, and I think 2d graphics is interesting - there's a lot of linear algebra.

 ## Color and pixels

 The color model that most computers work with (sort-of, I'm actually not super knowledgable in this) is an additive color model, with the base colors being red, green, and blue.